More Robust Estimators for Instrumental-Variable Panel Designs, With An Application to the Effect of Imports from China on US Employment: FD 2SLS regressions with heterogeneous effects

-Assumption \ref{as_linear_fs} requires that the effect of the shocks on the treatment evolution be linear.
-This assumption is also made in \citet{adao2019shift} (see their Equation (11)).
-Increasing $\Delta Z_s$ by 1 unit, holding all other shocks constant, leads the treatment of location $g$ to increase by $Q_{s,g} \beta_{s,g}$ units.
-Note that if we further assume that $\beta_{s,g}=\beta_g$, meaning that in every location, the effects of shocks on the treatment evolution are homogeneous across sectors, then Assumption \ref{as_linear_fs} implies that:
+\end{assumption} Assumption \ref{as_linear_fs} requires that the effect of the shocks on the treatment be linear: increasing $Z_{s,t}$ by 1 unit, holding all other shocks constant, increases the treatment of location $g$ at period $t$ by $Q_{s,g} \beta_{s,g,t}$ units.
+Similar assumptions are also made by \citet{adao2019shift} (see their Equation (11)) and \citet{goldsmith2020bartik} (see their Equation (8), which we discuss in more details later).
+Under Assumption \ref{as_linear_fs},

-so the potential treatment evolution only depends on the Bartik instrument, not on the specific value of each shock $\Delta Z_s$.